 1. Operational risk

-This is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events including legal risk.
-The Firm seeks to minimise operational risk through a controls framework, particularly when engaging in new business ventures or trading new products.
+This is defined as the risk of loss resulting from inadequate or failed internal processes, people and/or systems, or from external events including legal risk.
+The Firm seeks to minimise operational risk through a control framework, particularly when engaging in new business ventures or trading new products.
 The Firm considers risks which may impact upon the Firm directly or indirectly.
 As an advisor/arranger and investment manager the Firm, and the systems and controls it is reliant upon, are considered adequate and the Firm considers its operational risks to be minimal.

 2. Business risk